imagej/imagej.github.io/_pages/news/2011-03-07-new-fiji-release-madison.md

 Since many parts of Fiji's source code rely on Java 1.6 or better now, the retrotranslator is activated automatically on MacOSX when only Java 1.5 or earlier is available.
 Thanks to Mark Longair.

-Fiji will be able to use native libraries put into Fiji.app/lib/<platform>/.
+Fiji will be able to use native libraries put into `Fiji.app/lib/<platform>/`.

-Calling **fiji-<platform> --updater** calls a command-line version of the Fiji Updater; this is useful in headless setups.
+Calling `fiji-<platform> --updater` calls a command-line version of the Fiji Updater; this is useful in headless setups.

 Any script or macro can now live in any menu, by putting it into Fiji.app/plugins/Scripts/.
 For example, if you want to have a macro in {% include bc path='File | Import'%}, you might save it to Fiji.app/plugins/Scripts/File/Import/.